 Vying with Italy’s Amalfi Coast for most gorgeous stretch of shoreline, Big Sur, just south of the beachy arts colony Carmel, is on many travelers’ must-see list.
 And it just happens to be an easy (and jaw-droppingly gorgeous) drive south from San Francisco.

-Where to stay: Seemingly suspended over the Pacific, Post Ranch Inn is a serene and romantic escape that blends into its hillside surroundings, and looks out (through enormous window) to the ocean below.
-Across Highway 1, Ventana Big Sur is a woodsier experience (there’s even glamping), though no less luxurious.
+Where to stay: Seemingly suspended over the Pacific, Post Ranch Inn is a serene and romantic escape that blends into its hillside surroundings and looks out (through enormous window) to the ocean below.
+In Carmel, Carmel Valley Ranch is an idyllic family-friendly property nestled in the Santa Lucia mountains, with an 18-hole Pete Dye-designed golf course, spa, sports center and a homey and rustic vibe.

 What to do: Part of the magic is just driving Highway 1, a road so stunning that HBO’s Big Little Lies used it throughout the series even though it’s miles away from the show’s setting in Monterey.
 The area has several state parks, each with great trails and scenic overlooks, which can make for incredible picnic spots.
 Indagare can help arrange for specialist guides to craft the ideal hiking itinerary for your group (with add-ons like photography, food foraging and surf lessons).

 Where to eat: Big Sur Bakery is a must-stop lunch spot along the road, with a rustic façade that makes its impressive cuisine all the more surprising.
-Lunches here showcase seasonal comfort cuisine with local produce (currently closed for dinner).
+Lunches here showcase seasonal comfort cuisine with local produce (currently open for dinner Wednesday through Saturday).
+Plus, stay on the lookout for the soon-to-open Chez Noir in Carmel from Jonny and Monique Black who have worked in San Francisco’s top restaurants—the menu will highlight the many charms of the central coast.

 Driving Distance from San Francisco: Under three hours on the fastest route, with options to spend more time on Highway 1 bringing it to around three and half hours